NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wild Winds Initiate.md

-**Prerequisites** ki spells
+**Prerequisites** Qi Spells
 * * *
-You learn a mystical stance that lets you attack from a distance.
-You gain the [[Spells/Wild Winds Stance|Wild Winds Stance]] ki spell.
-Increase the number of Focus Points in your focus pool by 1.
+You learn a stance that lets you attack from a distance.
+You gain the [[Spells/Wild Winds Stance|Wild Winds Stance]] qi spell.

-While entering the stance is a ki spell, the wind crash Strikes the stance grants are not, so you can use them as often as you like while in the stance.
+While entering the stance is a qi spell, the wind crash Strikes the stance grants are not, so you can use them as often as you like while in the stance.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*